 Data Statement at a Glance

 With data statement, an author can provide information about the data presented in an article and provide a reason if data is not available to access.
-View example article
+View example article where the data statement will appear under the "research data" section from the article outline.

 Benefits for authors and readers: